NJASK REVIEW

 2

-• shows some understanding of the problem’s mathematical concepts and principles
+• shows some understanding of the problems mathematical concepts and principles

 • may contain major computational errors